famedly/ansible-collection-matrix/roles/livekit/README.md

 enable_livekit: true
 livekit_turnserver_domain: # the fqdn for the livekit TURN server
 livekit_redis_enabled: # boolean value, defining if a redis database shall be created for livekit
+livekit_jwt_service_container_enabled: # boolean value, for toggling the lk-jwt-service on / off
+livekit_jwt_service_homeserver_allowlist: # optional list of domains or wildcard domains allowed to generate JWT tokens for livekit
 ```

 A second domain record for the TURN server is needed,